CDL Third Party Skills Testing Program

 • Evidence of having been in continual operation for at least 365 days immediately preceding the date of application.

-• Certification of basic control skills pad and skills test route by the Department.
+• Certification of basic control skills pad and skills test route by the Department of Public Safety.

-• Not owe any delinquent fees to the Texas Comptroller of Public Accounts.
+• Have no delinquent fees to the Texas Comptroller of Public Accounts.

-• Proof of surety bond in the applicant's name in the amount of $25,000 for each examiner employed (CDL-18).
+• Proof of surety bond in the applicant's name in the amount of $25,000 for each examiner employed.

-• Maintain at least the minimum amount of insurance coverage required under Texas Transportation Code 601.072 and provide evidence of meeting this requirement to the Department.
-The insurance company must be authorized to conduct business in Texas.
+• Maintain at least the minimum insurance coverage required under Texas Transportation Code 601.072.

-Note: This is not required for a Designated Responsible Person application.
+• Complete all documents required for a Designated Responsible Person and Examiner.

 The potential CDL TPST Provider must submit the following information (click on below link to print form) to start the application process:

-All applications must be sent to the DLD Program Review Section either by email or by mail.
+All documents must be sent to the DLD Program Review Section either by mail or email.

 Mailing Address: